-This qualification is designed to support learners who want to study sport as the main element alongside another area of complementary or contrasting study as part of a two-year, full-time study programme.
-The qualification would support progression to higher education if taken as part of a programme of study that included other BTEC International Level 3 qualifications or International A Levels.
-This course if the equivalent to 2 international A Levels.
+This qualification is designed to support learners who are interested in learning about the sports industry alongside other fields of study, with a view to progressing to a wide range of higher education courses, not necessarily in sport-related subjects.
+The qualification is designed to be taken as part of a programme of study that includes other appropriate BTEC International Level 3 qualifications or International A Levels.